sureshm92/TestProject/doc/ProjectGuideLines.md

-## Rules for writing code in RR and PP
+## Rules for writing code in RH and PP

 1. The interaction of the Lightning component with the Apex controller is built as follows: